contagon/handbook/handbook/32-repentance-and-membership-councils.md

 Confession is part of repentance and should not be procrastinated.
 Sometimes a sin is followed by a long period of restitution and faithful living.
 If a member confesses a sin and has not repeated it, that can show that he or she has forsaken it.
 In that instance, confession may complete rather than start the process of repentance.

+### 32.7.11 Sins Involving Members Who Live in Different Wards or Stakes

+Sometimes members who commit a serious sin together live in different wards or stakes.
+In this situation, the stake presidents counsel together about the need for membership restrictions or councils.
+They also discuss if there is merit to the restrictions or council decisions being the same or if there are other matters that might indicate a need for different outcomes.

 ---

 __ADMINISTERING PERSONAL COUNSELING__